Consumption in Austria

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial output dropped 1.8% month-on-month on a seasonally-adjusted basis in June, matching May’s print.
+Industrial output dropped 2.1% in month-on-month seasonally-adjusted terms in June, which contrasted May's 0.9% increase.